 You’ve crashed your car, you’re looking to start a new business, you have unexpected medical bills…

-There are so many reasons people take out personal loans, which can help pay for unexpected expenses when you don’t have cash on hand.
+There are so many reasons people take out personal loans, and though these can help pay for unexpected expenses when you don’t have cash on hand, you should know how personal loans affect your credit score.
 It’s no secret that these personal loans affect your credit score – just like any other form of credit.
 They can improve your credit score, reduce your credit card debt and help you cover expenses, but they also come with costs and risks that need to be considered.

 What Is A Personal Loan?